In 1984 I flew home from Paris for Christmas in Boston.

 "I'm dying for a puff."

-Clark was signaled me to get away and I obeyed his command, but not before saying, "And maybe we can go to the Roof Club later."
+"Tonight then."
+Clark was signaling me to get away and I obeyed his command, but not before saying, "And maybe we can go to the Roof Club later."

 She wandered off to where Clark was playing nice with a baby goat.